 $59 joining fee, then $39.95 per week for 12 weeks on the Kickstart plan

-Gold Coast bikini model and self-proclaimed "body transformation specialist" Ashy Bines claims she's close to making her first million selling her diet secrets in the form of the Ashy Bines Bikini Body Challenge, and has more than 600,000 "likes" on her Facebook fanpage.
+Gold Coast bikini model and self-proclaimed "body transformation specialist" Ashy Bines has made a bundle selling her diet secrets in the form of the Ashy Bines Bikini Body Challenge, and has more than 870,000 'likes' on her Facebook fanpage.

 The program includes: